 You may be responsible for lodging taxes in more than one jurisdiction.
-Lodging taxes in most places are made up of a number of different taxes from different jurisdictions that are levied on accommodations.
+Lodging taxes in most places are made up of a number of different taxes from different government entities that are levied on accommodations.
 These can be sales taxes or lodging taxes, and can also be known as transient occupancy tax, hotel tax, bed tax, and more.

 Lodging tax registration

 When you file your lodging tax returns, you’ll report the amount of short-term rental income you’ve earned and the amount of taxes you’ve collected from guests.
 However, before you can collect and file lodging taxes, you need to register with the correct jurisdiction for a permit or license to collect lodging taxes.
-In many jurisdictions, you should be able to apply for your tax permit online.
+In most jurisdictions, you should be able to apply for your tax permit online.
 You may have to pay a fee for the permit, which will vary depending on the jurisdiction.
 Once you have registered, you can start adding lodging taxes to your guests’ bills and collecting the tax.

 Lodging tax filing